 The use of the Columbarium is open to all members of Christ Church and their families.
 Each niche may accomodate the remains of no more that two persons, and will be inscribed with name, dates of birth and death.

 The church Undercroft is equipped with a large, modern kitchen and wonderful meeting space.
 Meals are prepared and served with ease and meetings are frequently held in this space.
 Additional appointments to the Undercroft include a piano and pictoral history of Christ Episcopal Church.
-Also housed in the Undercroft of the church is the Choir Room and Chapel.
+Also housed in the Undercroft of the church is the Choir Room, Chapel and nursery.

 One of the prominent features of our church building is a bell tower as can be seen on the left of the church in photographs.
 Being located near the center of Martinsville city, Christ Church has taken the role of being a signal to the community.
 During the 1950’s, 60’s and 70’s the tower sounded chimes over an electronic speaker system.
 In 1983, a family loyal to the church, donated a set of cast bells which now serve as a true herald sounding great peels in times of celebration and somber tolls in times of sadness while faithfully reminding the town of the time of day with hourly chimes.

 Recently, through a generous grant and maintenance sources, the tower has been restructured and reroofed so that it will stand for many years to come.